-The UK is a constitutional monarchy with a parliamentary system in which the ultimate legislative power is held by the centralized Parliament of the United Kingdom.
-The Prime Minister is the head of the executive branch, while the monarch, King Charles III, serves as head of state but its function in the legislative process is merely ceremonial.
-Next to the central government of the UK, three of the four member countries, namely Scotland, Wales and Northern Ireland have their own devolved national administrations.
+The UK is a constitutional monarchy with a parliamentary system, in which the ultimate legislative power is held by the centralized Parliament of the United Kingdom.
+The Prime Minister is the head of the executive branch, while the monarch, King Charles III, serves as head of state in a more ceremonial capacity.
+Next to the central government of the UK, three of the four member countries, namely Scotland, Wales, and Northern Ireland, have their own devolved national administrations.
 The three national administrations all consist of an executive body and a legislative institution with different levels of authority.
 Power is delegated to the devolved administrations by the central parliament and can theoretically be withdrawn or limited at any time.
 General elections in the UK use a First Past the Post system to determine the 650 Members of Parliament, and the leader of the party or coalition with the most seats is usually named Prime Minister.
 Parliamentary sessions or terms generally last for five years, although early elections can be called with two thirds support in a vote in the House of Commons.
 The minimum voting age in the UK is 18 years, although it is 16 years in local elections in Scotland.